boazbk/tcs/lec_02_representation.md

 In this chapter we focus on the **what** part, namely defining computational tasks.
 For starters, we need to define the inputs and outputs.
-A priori, capturing all the potential inputs and outputs that we might ever want to compute on seems challenging, since computation today is applied to a wide variety of objects.
+Capturing all the potential inputs and outputs that we might ever want to compute on seems challenging, since computation today is applied to a wide variety of objects.
 We do not compute merely on numbers, but also on texts, images, videos, connection graphs of social networks, MRI scans, gene data, and even other programs.
 We will represent all these objects as __strings of zeroes and ones__, that is objects such as $0011101$ or $1011$ or any other finite list of $1$'s and $0$'s.
+(This choice is for convenience: there  is nothing "holy" about zeroes and ones, and we could have used any other finite collection of symbols.)

 ![We represent numbers, texts, images, networks and many other objects using strings of zeroes and ones.
 Writing the zeroes and ones themselves in green font over a black background is optional.](../figure/zeroes-ones.jpg){#figureid .margin  }

 Today, we are so used to the notion of digital representation that we are not surprised by the existence of such an encoding.
 But it is actually a deep insight with significant implications.
 Many animals can convey a particular fear or desire, but what is unique about humans is _language_:  we use a finite collection of basic symbols to describe a potentially unlimited range of experiences.
-Language allows transmission of information over both time and space and enables societies that span a great many people and accumulate a body of shared knowledge over time.^[For example, at the time I am writing this, the full contents of the English Wikipedia, including all the text and media, can be encoded in a binary string of length $n \sim 10^{12}$ (i.e., about 100 Gigabytes).]
+Language allows transmission of information over both time and space and enables societies that span a great many people and accumulate a body of shared knowledge over time.

 Over the last several decades, we have seen a revolution in what we can represent and convey in digital form.
 We can capture experiences with almost perfect fidelity, and disseminate it essentially instantaneously to an unlimited audience.
 Moreover, once information is in digital form, we can _compute_ over it, and gain insights from data that were not accessible in prior times.
-At the heart of this revolution is the simple but profound observation that we can represent an unbounded variety of objects using a finite set of symbols (and in fact using only the two symbols `0` and `1`).^[There is nothing "holy" about using zero and one as the basic symbols, and we can (indeed sometimes people do) use any other finite set of two or more symbols as the fundamental "alphabet".
-We use zero and one in this course mainly because it simplifies notation.]
+At the heart of this revolution is the simple but profound observation that we can represent an unbounded variety of objects using a finite set of symbols (and in fact using only the two symbols `0` and `1`).

 In later chapters, we will typically take such representations for granted, and hence use expressions such as "program $P$ takes $x$ as input" when $x$ might be a number, a vector, a graph, or any other object,  when we really mean that $P$ takes as input the _representation_ of $x$ as a binary string.
 However, in this chapter we will dwell a bit more on how we can construct such representations.